Jane Fonda: Feminist causes

 Fonda has been a longtime supporter of feminist causes, including V-Day, of which she is an honorary chairperson, a movement to stop violence against women, inspired by the off-Broadway hit The Vagina Monologues.
 She was at the first summit in 2002, bringing together founder Eve Ensler, Afghan women oppressed by the Taliban, and a Kenyan activist campaigning to save girls from genital mutilation.

 In 2001, she established the Jane Fonda Center for Adolescent Reproductive Health at Emory University in Atlanta to help prevent adolescent pregnancy through training and program development.
 On February 16, 2004, Fonda led a march through Ciudad Juárez, with Sally Field, Eve Ensler and other women, urging Mexico to provide sufficient resources to newly appointed officials in helping investigate the murders of hundreds of women in the rough border city.
 In 2004, she also served as a mentor to the first all-transgender cast of The Vagina Monologues.
 In the days before the September 17, 2006, Swedish elections, Fonda went to Sweden to support the new political party Feministiskt initiativ in their election campaign.

 In My Life So Far, Fonda stated that she considers patriarchy to be harmful to men as well as women.
 She also states that for many years, she feared to call herself a feminist, because she believed that all feminists were "anti-male".
 But now, with her increased understanding of patriarchy, she feels that feminism is beneficial to both men and women, and states that she "still loves men", adding that when she divorced Ted Turner, she felt like she had also divorced the world of patriarchy, and was very happy to have done so.

-In April 2016, Fonda said that while she was 'glad' that Bernie Sanders was running, she predicted Hillary Clinton would become the first female president, whose supposed win Fonda believed would result in a "violent backlash."
-Clinton did not become president and got defeated by Republican Party's nominee businessman Donald Trump in the general election later that year.
+In April 2016, Fonda said that while she was 'glad' that Bernie Sanders was running, she predicted Hillary Clinton would become the first female president, whose supposed win Fonda believed would result in a "violent backlash".
+Clinton did not become president and was defeated by the Republican Party's nominee, businessman Donald Trump, in the general election later that year.
 Fonda went on to say that we need to "help men understand why they are so threatened – and change the way we view masculinity".
-In March 2020, Fonda endorsed Sanders for the Democratic nomination in the 2020 election, calling him the "climate candidate."
+In March 2020, Fonda endorsed Sanders for the Democratic nomination in the 2020 election, calling him the "climate candidate".